chhsinnovation/openopps-help/opportunity/index.md

 title: How to create an opportunity
 ---

+Current federal employees, and some federal contractors, can create and post opportunities.
+You can post opportunities to get help on projects, propose working groups, get testers for new ideas or products or create a team to work on an idea you have.

 ### Before you get started
 1. Ask your supervisor if it’s okay to post an opportunity—you need their approval.
 2. Read our [tips for writing a great opportunity announcement](../getting-started/top-10-tips/) and [check out a few examples](sample-opportunities).